C2DH/ranketwo/_assignments/wikipedia-historical-source/02-exploring-infrastructure.en.md

 documents:
 tags:
 outcomes:
-	"Understand the policies and guidelines that define historical knowledge production in Wikipedia" " Become familiar with the features of Wikipedia infrastructure that allow to contextualize and historicize the process of production of historical narratives"
+  - Understand the policies and guidelines that define historical knowledge production in Wikipedia
+  - Become familiar with the features of the Wikipedia infrastructure that allow users to contextualise the collaborative production of historical narratives
 order: 2
 ---
 (Text intro)